senzing-garage/aws-cloudformation-dev-rest/README.md

 The following diagram illustrates a Senzing stack that would be brought up by the AWS CloudFormation template.

-Using this stack, a developer could view the api documentation via swagger and access Senzing's api server to interact with Senzing.
+Using this stack, a developer could interact with Senzing's api server programmatically.

 ![overview diagram](assets/overview_diagram.png)